Update on the 2021 Summer Student Program

 - Students will be required to work on a project assigned to them by their respective supervisors.

 To apply, click on the “Create Application” link below.
 The following documents will be required in plain text format:

 - An up-to-date resume or CV, including permanent and sessional addresses and the name and contact information of two referees (academic preferred).

 - A cover letter which includes the area of research you are interested in and the Scientist(s) with whom you would like to work.

 - Current transcripts or grade reports (unofficial or ‘issued to student’ versions accepted).
 Note that applicants must copy and paste the text of the transcript into the provided application form – upload of a PDF is not available at this time.

 Scientists’ research interests may be reviewed here.

-Most hiring decisions will be made by April 15, 2020.
-However, due to the volume of applications received, only applicants selected for an interview will be contacted.
+Due to the volume of applications received, only applicants selected for an interview will be contacted.